 A CAR is developed during the scoping phase for I-2 Crash Reduction projects and is required for funding to be released.
 A template of the Crash Analysis Report with instructions is available here: http://wwwi.wsdot.wa.gov/Planning/CPDMO/PlanningProgrammingSafety_I-2.htm

-If a CAR was developed using the template for the 2019-21 biennium or newer, the project does not need a BOD.
+Projects with an approved CAR may, in some cases, be exempted from the requirement to prepare a Basis of Design (see Chapter 1100.)

 Chapter 1100 Practical Design